spyre-project/spyre/README.md

 Using _Spyre_ is easy:

 1. Add YARA signatures.
-Per default, filenames matching *.yr, *.yar, *.yara are recognized, see below how to change that.
-There are two options for doing this:
+Per default, filenames matching *.yr, *.yar, *.yara are recognized, see below how to change this behavior.
+The following options exist for providing rules files to _Spyre_ (and will be tried in this order):
+    1. Add the rule files to ZIP file and append that file to the binary.
+    2. Add the rule files to a ZIP file name `$PROGRAM.zip`: If the Spyre binary is called `spyre` or `spyre.exe`, use `spyre.zip`.
-    - Put the rule files into the same directory as the binary
+    3. Put the rule files into the same directory as the binary.

-    - Add the rule files to ZIP file and append that file to the binary.
-Contents of the ZIP file may be encrypted using the password `infected` (AV industry standard) to provent antivirus software from mistaking parts of the ruleset as malicious content and preventing the scan.
+   ZIP file contents may be encrypted using the password `infected` (AV industry standard) to provent antivirus software from mistaking parts of the ruleset as malicious content and preventing the scan.
 2. Deploy, run the scanner
 3. Collect report